- Phylum

 Morphological features

-A small drop-shaped monad with two slightly unequal flagella (Plate 1), this is the smaller cryptophyte of Lake Kinneret.
-A single red (contains phycoerythrin) chloroplast is dorsal with ventral margins.
-A central large pyrenoid surrounded by a thick startch sheath of 2 hemispherical halves.
-The nucleus is posterior.
+A small drop-shaped monad with two slightly unequal (Plate 1), this is the smaller cryptophyte of Lake Kinneret.
+A single red (contains phycoerythrin) chloroplast is with margins.
+A central large surrounded by a thick startch sheath of 2 hemispherical halves.
+The nucleus is .
 Its chloroplast fluoresces orange (auatofluorescence) when observed under an epifluorescent microscope.

 Ecology